MobileUpLLC/Utils/README.md

 1. Inherit your class from Code or Xib -Initable protocol
 2. Init your class with ```.initate()```

-3. In case you creating Xib View, that need's to be inited in another Xib, inherit XibView class, that conform to XibInitable
+In case you creating View from Xib, that need's to be inited in another Xib – inherit XibView class ```MyView: XibView```.
+XibView is also conform to XibInitable.

 ### 2. BundleFileReader